Hunter Renfrow Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 - Renfrow has averaged 31 receiving yards per game in his five career matchups against the Chiefs, 37.5 fewer than his over/under for Sunday's game.

-- Renfrow has caught a touchdown pass against the Chiefs once, but did not have multiple TDs in that game.
+- In five matchups, Renfrow has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Chiefs.

-- The Chiefs are giving up 263.8 passing yards per game this year, the NFL's 21st-ranked pass defense.
+- The 263.8 yards per game the Chiefs are conceding through the air makes them the NFL's 21st-ranked pass defense.

 - With 19 passing TDs conceded this season, the Chiefs defense is ranked 15th in the league.